Skip to main content

 If this happens, your earnings might be too high for you to get Universal Credit for that assessment period.
 You will be told if your wages are too high for Universal Credit for that assessment period and if you’ll need to reapply to continue to get Universal Credit.

 If you are paid monthly, there may be times when you receive two payments of your wages in a Universal Credit assessment period.
-If this happens, contact your Universal Credit online account or phone the Universal Credit Service Centre.
+If this happens, send a message in your Universal Credit online account or phone the Universal Credit Service Centre.
 Messages to your online account will be answered as soon as possible during business hours.

 Use a benefits calculator to see how starting a job or increasing your earnings would affect your benefits.

-When using a benefits calculator it is important that you enter your information correctly to get an estimate of what benefits you may be entitled to.
+When using the calculator you must enter your information correctly to get an estimate of what benefits you may be entitled to.
 You should seek independent advice before you make the decision to change your benefits.

 If you get Universal Credit and then start work, you need to tell Universal Credit who your employer is to make sure you get the right amount.